andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_14_ControlPoints.rst

 During preprocessing, FreeSurfer will perform a step called **intensity normalization**.
 This refers to a homogenization of the signal intensity of the white and grey matter, in order to better distinguish between the tissue types and make it easier to segment the brain.

-When intensity normalization fails, it is most obviously indicated by an inaccurate white matter surface.
-In that case, we will add **control points** to indicate which parts of cortex should be classified as white matter.
+Intensity normalization failures are typically indicated by an inaccurate white matter surface.
+In that case, we will add **control points** to specify which parts of cortex should be classified as white matter.
 These control points act like tiny lamps that illuminate their immediate surroundings; by increasing the signal intensity of nearby voxels, they increase the likelihood that the area will be classified as white matter.

 Identifying Intensity Normalization Errors
 **********